E-T-II/TradeBuilder/README.md

 pre-steps:

-input asset daily ATR and input account balance
+input asset daily ATR and account balance

 Six-Step Process Flowchart: trade builder takes basic input the user identifies from the chart using trade methodology in six steps
   1) Set the Curve on the HTF: identify high time frame supply and demand zones using the five step zoning process and using the distal lines, divides the area into thirds to define the curve; retail, equalibrium, and wholesale price ranges.